mrak/tdd-in-js/README.md

 ### Linux

-Use your distributions package manager.
+Use your distribution's package manager.
 If your distribution does not have `node`, or you are not even using a distribution, you would know how to install it anyway :-P

 ```
 $ apt-get install node